-2022 County-wide Act 167 Stormwater Management Model Ordinance
+County-wide Act 167 Stormwater Management Plan and 2022 Model Ordinance Update

-The Chester County Water Resources Authority hosted two implementation workshops to assist municipalities with updating their stormwater ordinance.
-Links to the recordings and PDFs of presentations delivered at both workshops can be found at this page
+In May of 2022, the Chester County Water Resources Authority hosted two implementation workshops to assist municipalities with updating their stormwater ordinances.
+Links to the recordings and PDFs of presentations delivered at both workshops can be found at this page.

 Links to updated versions of the adopted Model Ordinance and supporting documents can be found below.
 The following documents were also updated for consistency with the changes to the Model Ordinance: Appendix B, Appendix E, the Matrix of Minimum Standards, Summary of Changes, and Summary of Options.
 Municipalities should reference these latest documents when updating their ordinance to be consistent with PA DEP’s 2022 Model Ordinance and the County-wide Act 167 Model Stormwater Ordinance.